 If you are just getting started, spend some time looking through social media at posts which make you want click through and read.
 Could you adapt the thinking behind the best headlines to your own area of business?

-One way to get better at headline writing is to pull together a file – a compendium of great headlines of different types.
-These could be your own, or ones you have seen elsewhere.
+One way to get better at headline writing is to pull together a file – a compendium of great headlines of different types. (you can download our ultimate headline swipe file here) These could be your own, or ones you have seen elsewhere.
 Give a bit of thought to why they work and how you might adapt them.

 Here are a few headlines that have worked for us: